The News-Times: History

 The News-Times was founded on September 8, 1883 as the Danbury Evening News by James Montgomery Bailey.
-In 1933 it merged with the Danbury Times (founded May 17, 1927), thereafter to be known as the Danbury News-Times.
+In 1933, it merged with the Danbury Times, which was founded on May 17, 1927, thereafter to be known as the Danbury News-Times.
 The Ottaway Community Newspapers chain purchased the paper in 1955.
 Ottaway, which later became a division of Dow Jones & Company, owned the newspaper until November 2006, when its sale to Community Newspaper Holdings was announced.

-Five months later, on April 1, 2007, the newspaper, along with the weekly Spectrum, was sold for US$75 million to Hearst Corporation of New York.
-Hearst also owns the Connecticut Post in Bridgeport and the Brooks Community Newspapers chain of weeklies in lower Fairfield County.
-The current average daily net press run is 7,511 copies as reported in The Publisher's statement dated October 1, 2018.
+Five months later, on April 1, 2007, the newspaper, along with the weekly Spectrum, were sold for US$75 million to Hearst Corporation of New York.
+Hearst also owns the Connecticut Post in Bridgeport and the Brooks Community Newspapers chain of weeklies in the lower Fairfield County.
+The current average daily net press run is 7,511 copies as reported in The Publisher's statement on October 1, 2018.

-Dean Singleton, chairman and chief executive officer of MediaNews, told News-Times employees the paper would remain independent of the larger Connecticut Post, even though the Danbury paper’s publisher will report to the publisher of the Post, The News-Times reported.
+Dean Singleton, chairman and chief executive officer of MediaNews, told News-Times employees that the paper would remain independent of the larger Connecticut Post, even though the Danbury paper’s publisher will report to the publisher of the Post.
 MediaNews announced that it will also buy the News-Times building at 333 Main Street, which had not been part of the sale to Community Newspaper Holdings.

-On August 8, 2008 the Hearst Corporation acquired the Connecticut Post (Bridgeport, Conn.) and www.ctpost.com, including seven non-daily newspapers, from MediaNews Group, Inc. and assumed management control of three additional daily newspapers in Fairfield County, Conn., including The Advocate (Stamford), Greenwich Time (Greenwich), and The News-Times (Danbury), which had been managed for Hearst by MediaNews under a management agreement that began in April 2007.
+On August 8, 2008, the Hearst Corporation acquired the Connecticut Post (Bridgeport, Conn.) and www.ctpost.com, including seven non-daily newspapers, from MediaNews Group, Inc. In addition, they assumed management control of three additional daily newspapers in Fairfield County, Conn., including The Advocate (Stamford), Greenwich Time (Greenwich), and The News-Times (Danbury).
+The management of these newspapers had been controlled by the Hearst by MediaNews under a management agreement that began in April 2007.

 In 2018, The News-Times editorial office moved from 333 Main Street to 345 Main Street in Danbury.